-- Enrolled at least half-time at Texas A&M - "In good standing" with the University with regard to academic and conduct status
+- Have above a minimum cumulative and semester GPA of - 2.00 GPA for Undergraduate students, - 2.50 GPA for first Professional students, - and 3.00 GPA for Graduate students - Enrolled at least half-time at Texas A&M University - "In good standing" with the University with regard to academic and conduct status

-If an officer becomes ineligible during their term, they will be notified via email.
+If an officer becomes ineligible during their term, they will be notified via email from Get Involved.
 Until this matter is resolved, the organization may be placed under "Restricted" status.
 The organization's Advisor and Chief Student Leader will be notified of any change to the group's status, and they will be sent the titles of the officer position(s) within the organization that do not meet the eligibility requirement.